-The Premier Manufacturing Business Broker for the San Francisco Bay Area
+Sell Your Manufacturing Business in the San Francisco Bay Area

-From Silicon Valley's semiconductor supply chain to the East Bay's precision machining corridor, we help Bay Area manufacturers exit with maximum value for their technical capabilities, IP, and customer relationships.
+From Silicon Valley's semiconductor supply chain to the East Bay's precision machining corridor and South San Francisco's biotech manufacturing hub, we help Bay Area manufacturers navigate the California exit tax, industrial space scarcity, and complex technical exits — and get paid what the business is actually worth.

 Why Bay Area Manufacturers Command Premium Valuations